Medical Leave Policy #618

 2. FIL may be taken up to a total 52 weeks per 5 year period.
 All periods of FIL leave, whether with or without pay, count towards the 52 week limit.

-3. FSIDL may be taken for a minimum of 60 days and a maximum of one semester.
+3. FSIDL may be taken for a maximum of one semester.

 4. When the basis for any approved leave (not previously designated as FMLA or FIL) falls within the scope of this policy and the absence extends beyond three (3) work days, the leave taken will count toward the allowable 12 workweeks of FMLA.